-- Your boat is equipped with a water heater (located in the utility room).
-The water heater can be accessed through the hatch at the foot of the aft berth mattress. - The water heater is connected to the AC power system, therefore, you must verify that the water heater breaker on the AC panel is turned on before water can be heated. - Read the manufacturer's instruction manual supplied in your boat's owner's packet.
+- Your boat is equipped with a water heater.
+The water heater can be accessed through the hatch at the foot of the aft berth mattress. - The water heater is connected to the AC power system, therefore, you must verify that the water heater breaker on the AC panel is turned on before water can be heated. - · Read the manufacturer's instruction manual supplied in your boat's owner's packet.